 - Reuse the server heat with the use of server rack heat exchanger re-generate energy

 Features of Green Data Center:

-Low power consumption: Green data centers employ alternative source of energy-solar power, hydro or wind energy.
+Low power consumption: Green data centers employ an alternative source of energy-solar power, hydro or wind energy.
 Lesser use of non-renewable energy signifies care for the environment.

-Heat resistant technologies: The materials used in the construction of building are also low on heat absorption and emissions.
+Heat resistant technologies: The materials used in the construction of the building are also low on heat absorption and emissions.